-If Then Employee is unable to contact the RTC If the situation presents danger to other movements, follow CROR.
+If Then Employee is unable to contact the RTC If the situation presents a danger to other movements, follow CROR.
 If still unable to contact the RTC, the employee must attempt to enlist the services of a passerby or another Metrolinx employee to advise either the responsible Supervisory Officer or the RTC of the situation.
 Employee is able to contact the RTC The employee shall ensure that the RTC has or will arrange to either post a flagman and/or place a train movement restriction at the crossing.

-11. Initial Investigation
+12. Initial Investigation

-11.1.
-The table recommends the testing required depending on the type of incident being investigated.
+12.1.
+The table recommends the required testing depending on the incident type being investigated.

-If the incident Then Involves an accident between a vehicle and a train, whether or not it has resulted in personal injury The first employee on the scene must, as soon as practicable, in the presence of a witness (preferably a Police Officer): 1.
-Perform ALL tests prescribed by GI-310 Testing Grade Crossing Warning Devices and record the results. or death 2. perform additional test(s) as per Appendix 700A- GUIDELINES FOR TESTING AND INFORMATION RETRIEVAL Is an alleged malfunction of the warning system The employee must perform all tests prescribed by GI-310 Testing Grade Crossing Warning Devices and record the results.
+If the incident Then Involves an accident between a vehicle and a train, whether or not it has resulted in personal injury or death The first employee on the scene must, as soon as practicable, in the presence of a witness (preferably a Police Officer): 1.
+If the playback and/or event recorder download is available and after approval by a Senior Manager, Signals Maintenance Delivery, Metrolinx, for GI-310, a test must only be performed for the track(s) involving train movement(s) at the time of the incident.
+Otherwise, perform ALL tests prescribed by GI-310 Testing Grade Crossing Warning Devices and record the results for further review.
+2. Perform additional test(s) as per Appendix 700A- GUIDELINES FOR TESTING AND INFORMATION RETRIEVAL.
+Is an alleged malfunction of the warning system The employee must perform all tests prescribed by GI-310 Testing Grade Crossing Warning Devices and record the results.
 Is damage caused by vandalism The employee should try to preserve evidence, if any, for Metrolinx.